pourroymatt750/pourroymatt750/README.md

 <h1 align="center">A little about me:</h1>

-<h2 align="center">I'm a software engineer and luxury watch broker based out of Tampa, FL.
-I'm incredibly passionate about engineering because human civilization was nearly stagnant for most of human history until about 200 years ago, when humans invented the method of invention.
-Ever since then, we have seen an unbelievable increase in both standard of living and quality of life, and I want to be apart of the group of people that build the future.</h2>
+<h2 align="center">Software engineer based out of Tampa, FL.
+Will be graudating with a Bachelors in Computer Science in May 2023, have 6 months internhsip experience as a developer and over a year of tech support and troubleshooting experience.</h2>

 <div align="center">
   <h1>My Skills</h1>